pwangy/phase-2-09-04-nested-routes-v6/README.md

 ```

 Try navigating to one of our user profile routes.
 You should see that profile
-component rendering on the same page as our list of users!
-(It won't look like
+component rendering at the top of the page, above our list of users!
+(It won't
-much, at present, since we're only rendering a user's name.
-In a real app,
+look like much, at present, since we're only rendering a user's name.
+In a real
-you'll like be displaying more information and will make things look a lot
+app, you'll like be displaying more information and will make things look a lot
 snazzier using CSS.)

 ## Passing Data via useOutletContext